hpaluch-pil/heroku-amp/README.md

 - see `scripts/create_images.sh`
 - see official IM guide: http://www.imagemagick.org/Usage/text/#text_operators

+To see my indexed page you can try to search world unique random word `irgzurnuloer` on google.com.

 # Bugs

 None known.

-Waiting for Google indexing...
-You can try to search world unique random word `irgzurnuloer`.

 # Resources